 The persecution of Bergin, however, didn’t end there.
 In 1930 he went to D.A.
 Buron Fitts and detailed the whole story.
 He didn’t want Fitts to take any action, however, out of fear that it would prompt his tormentors to carry out their threats.
 They were, he told Fitts, gangsters from Chicago, and at least seven of them were currently in Los Angeles.

 Coincidentally or not, on July 1, 1930, police picked up six men whom they suspected agents of the George “Bugs” Moran gang from Chicago’s north side.
-They gave their names as Marvin Alper (aka Marvin Hart), George Davis (aka Harry Kirchenbaum), Frankie Foster (aka Frank Foreman, Eddie Ryan, Frank Bruna and Frank Frost), Frank Fisher and Herman Walters (aka Herbert Woellter).
+They gave their names as Marvin Alper (aka Marvin Hart), George Davis (aka Harry Kirchenbaum), Frankie Foster (aka Frank Foreman, Eddie Ryan, Frank Bruna, whose real name was Frank Frost), Frank Fisher and Herman Walters (aka Herbert Woellter).

 Moran, a rival of Al Capone’s in gambling, liquor and possibly other rackets, had been targeted in the February 1929 St. Valentine’s Day Massacre that left seven of his gang dead.